 We restrict development in environmentally critical areas (ECAs) and areas around ECAs called buffers.
-Examples of ECAs include landslide-prone areas, wetlands, land next to rivers and streams (riparian corridors), and fish and wildlife habitat conservation areas.
+Examples of ECAs include landslide-prone areas, wetlands, land next to rivers and streams (riparian management areas), and fish and wildlife habitat conservation areas.

 If we approve your small project waiver application, you may still need an ECA review.

 You can’t get a small project waiver for:

 You must meet these criteria to qualify for a small project waiver:

 Note: In landslide-prone areas, we may require a geotechnical report showing it is safe to build on your site.